 We’ve reached a point where password managers should no longer be considered optional.
-We need password managers to keep us protected from ourselves, from using lazy, weak passwords and for storing those secrets in a protected vault.
+We need password managers to keep us from using lazy, weak passwords, and we need them for storing those secrets in a protected vault.

 SEE: Mobile device security policy (TechRepublic Premium)